glbala87/ELLA_tool/docs/manual/README.md

-# Navigating ella
+# Navigating ELLA

-The user interface in *ella* is organised in different pages, which are reached by choosing an analysis/interpretation or through buttons/links in the top bar.
+The user interface in ELLA is organised in different pages, which are reached by choosing an analysis/interpretation or through buttons/links in the top bar.

 For in-depth descriptions, go to the referenced pages: